Hierarchical Message-Passing Graph Neural Networks: Experiments

-\item \textit{Few-shot Learning.} As a recently proposed idea, few-shot learning~\cite{GB18} studies model performance with only a tiny number of training samples.
-Since the cost of collecting massive labelled datasets is high, having a few-shot learning model would be quite useful for practical applications.
-Few-shot learning can be also considered as an indicator to evaluate the robustness of a deep learning model.
+\item \textit{Few-shot learning.} Since the cost of collecting massive labelled datasets is high, having a few-shot learning model would be pretty valuable for practical applications.
+Few-shot learning can also be considered as an indicator to evaluate the robustness of a deep learning model.
 We perform few-shot node classification, in which only $5$ samples of each class are used for training.
 The sampling strategies for testing and validation sets follow those in transductive learning. \end{itemize}

-\textbf{Evaluation metrics.} We adopt the area under the receive operating characteristic (AUC) to measure the performance of link prediction.
-For node classification, we use micro-average and macro-average F1 scores.
-The normalised mutual information (NMI) score is utilised for community detection.
+\textbf{Evaluation metrics.} We adopt AUC to measure the performance of link prediction.
+For node classification, we use micro- and macro-average F1 scores and accuracy.
+NMI score is utilised for community detection evaluation.